alpalmtree/echoes-denoland/README.md

 const $double = new ComputedEmitter(() => $count.value * 2, [ $count ])
 ```

-Behind the scenes, it is creating an internal Emitter whose value is being updated everytime the value of any of its dependencies change:
+Behind the scenes, it is creating an internal Emitter whose value is being updated every time the value of any of its dependencies change:

 ```javascript
 $double.subscribe((value) => console.log(value))